 - Preemptive kidney transplantation evaluation

-Mayo Clinic physicians and scientists are committed to conducting research into the causes of inherited renal disease and new ways to diagnosis and treat it.
+Mayo Clinic physician-scientists are committed to conducting research on the causes of inherited renal disease and new ways to diagnosis and treat it.
 Talk with your doctor about opportunities to participate in clinical trials.

 Feb.
 08, 2022